Logistics plays an important role in Ukraine getting weapons from the U.S.

 DUQUETTE: I think it's very heartbreaking that people are - have to go through that.
 People are being displaced from their homes.

-BOWMAN: Moving shells and missiles in a warehouse might not be the stuff of war movies, but Sergeant Romaine says it's his warehouse and the daily flights of armaments that could be a deciding factor in the Ukraine war.
+BOWMAN: Moving shells and missiles at a warehouse might not be the stuff of war movies.
+But Sergeant Romaine says it's his warehouse, and the daily flights of armaments, that could be a deciding factor in the Ukraine war.

 BOWMAN: The C-17 has just landed.
 It came from McGuire Air Force Base in New Jersey.
 And we can see the pallets out there, pallets loaded as the pilot, Air Force Captain Jonathan Sollender, completes his flight check in the cockpit.
 Nine hours from now, he'll touch down in Poland.